Quoting

 See how the ellipsis shows the omission of words.

-Length of Quotes:
+Length of Quotes

-While research essays should primarily be your own ideas and analysis of sources, sometimes, such as when the author’s words cannot be adequately paraphrased to convey the intended meaning, it is appropriate to include a long quote.
+While research essays should primarily be your own ideas and analysis of sources, sometimes, when the author’s words cannot be adequately paraphrased to convey the intended meaning, it is appropriate to include a long quote.

-If you are quoting for more than four lines (not sentences), you need to set the quote off from the text.
+If you are quoting more than four lines (not sentences), you need to set the quote off from the text.
 Indent the quote one inch from the left margin, and do not surround the quote with quotation marks.
 The quote should be double spaced as with the rest of the paper.

 Helen Keller, though born both deaf and blind, was no coward.
 This can be seen in her views on the worth of life: